dawah-wadah/rails-hmr-demo/README.md

-# React Hot Module Replacement with Rails
+# React Hot Module Replacement and LiveReload Style Injection with Rails

-This is a simple demo of how to get Rails and Webpack configured for React Hot Module Replacement (HMR).
+This is a simple demo of how to get Rails and Webpack configured for React Hot Module Replacement (HMR) and setup Guard + LiveReload for live CSS updates.

-## Steps
+## Hot Module Replacement

+Hot Module Replacement exchanges, adds, or removes modules while an application is running without a page reload.
+This is really nice for development as it rerenders your component hierarchy whenever a file is changed, but maintains app state (no need to refresh and navigate back to where you were).

+The following steps are needed to setup HMR for development:

 1. Add `webpack-dev-server` and `react-hot-loader` (> v 3.0) as npm dev dependencies.
   - `npm install --save-dev webpack-dev-server react-hot-loader@3.0.0-beta.6`